 Cavities are an age-old problem, but cavities between teeth are especially bothersome for patients and dentists.
 When decay occurs between teeth, dentists must remove more tooth structure in order to access the area to place a filling.
 The best defence is to avoid forming cavities at all – especially between teeth!
 Using preventive measures will benefit both your oral and systemic health, and healthy habits will help to control the acid formula that contributes to enamel damage and tooth decay.

 What causes a cavity?
-According to the National Institute of Dental and Craniofacial Research, mouths are in a constant battle to remain cavity-free.
+National Oral Health Programme notes that all teeth in the end say keep us healthy and cavity free and then you will welcome happy permanent teeth.
 When the bacteria that is naturally present in the mouth combines with the sugars you eat, acid forms.
-This acid will begin to demineralize the tooth enamel, causing white spots that signal a weakening of the tooth.
-Demineralization can lead to irreversible damage to the enamel, and then cavities may form.
+This acid will begin to demineralise the tooth enamel, causing white spots that signal a weakening of the tooth.
+Demineralisation can lead to irreversible damage to the enamel, and then cavities may form.
 Cavities are permanent damage to the tooth that your dentist will need to repair with a filling.